ecovillage/hueman-7l-child/README.md

 Blog design and content not available in all versions.

+## Update to match upstream stable hueman theme

+The original Presscustomizr hueman theme ([source](https://github.com/presscustomizr/hueman)) still receives updates (as of late 2019).
+To integrate changes and fixes, this Child Theme has to be updated every once in a while.

+The process is yet unclear and a WIP, relevant scripts might be placed in a runbook at https://github.com/ecovillage/operations .

+### WIP doc

+The "current" version of the upstream Hueman (the "parent") theme that this child theme is based on needs to be know.
+For now, its placed in `HUEMAN_BASE_VERION`

 ## Update translations

 Most texts are translatable (for translations, look in the `languages` folder).